Ibitola89/My-DSA-DataAnalysis-Project-Documentation/README.md

 ### Tools used
 - Ms Excel for cleaning [Download Here](https://www.microsoft.com)
+  - For Data Collection
+  - For Data Cleaning
+      1. This is me testing nested bullet pointing
+      2. Making sense
 - SQL Server for querying amd analysis
 - PowerBI for creating report
 - Ms PowerPoint for Presentation